Roshan Doug

 Roshan Doug is a British writer and academic of Indian descent.
-He is a former Poet Laureate of Birmingham appointed in 2000.
+He is a former Birmingham Poet Laureate appointed in 2000.
 Since 2002 he has also been an INSET poet for the Poetry Society of Great Britain and a Fellow of the Royal Society of Arts.

-In 2020 Doug founded a charity organisation, Perspective Education, that supports and trains teachers and educationalists to provide a creative curriculum and holistic approach to teaching, learning and child development.
+Doug works with various examining boards in the UK including AQA and Pearsons.

 Doug is a public speaker and critic for BBC London and The Times Educational Supplement.

 Early life and career

-Roshan Doug was born in 1963 in Jalandhar, Punjab, India, and studied English at Lancaster, Lancashire.
+Roshan Doug was born in 1963 in Jalandhar, Punjab, India, and studied English at Lancaster University in the United Kingdom.
 After graduation, he took an academic post in Greece, teaching English for the British Council.
 On his return to Britain in 1988, he was awarded the Cripps Hall Residential Tutorship at the University of Nottingham where he completed an MA in Modern English Literature.

-After working in private schools in Athens for the British Council, FE colleges and universities in London and Oxford, Doug was appointed a Visiting Professor in English at Birmingham City University in 2003.
-He is a Fellow of the Royal Society of Arts.
-In 2015, after winning a bursary, Doug completed his Doctorate in Education (Learning and Learning Contexts) at the University of Birmingham and went on to publish a range of papers on English in education.
+In 2009 he was awarded Birmingham University Bursary for his doctoral research in education (Learning and Learning Contexts) which he completed in 2015.
+Since then, Doug worked at the University of Central England as visiting professor of poetry and poet-in-residence.
+Today he is a Fellow of the Royal Society of Arts, art investor, adviser to the International Education Management Agency, and a patron of the theatre.